 Many patients with advanced cancer undergo a wasting syndrome characterized by anorexia, loss of weight, asthenia, and a poor prognosis, referred to as the cancer anorexia/cachexia syndrome.
 In defining these terms further, anorexia describes loss of appetite and/or an aversion to food.
-The term "cachexia" refers to a loss of body mass, including lean body mass and fat, in the setting of a disease state, in this case cancer.
+The term “cachexia” refers to a loss of body mass, including lean body mass and fat, in the setting of a disease state, in this case cancer.
 In a study that assessed symptoms in cancer patients being entered into a palliative care service, anorexia/cachexia and asthenia were more common than pain or dyspnea, but typically such symptoms cluster within the top five as the most troubling and bothersome for cancer patients approaching the end of life.
-Patients who exhibit such symptoms generally have a short survival time, respond poorly to cytotoxic agents, and suffer increased toxicity from these agents.
+Patients who exhibit such signs and symptoms generally have a short survival time, respond poorly to chemotherapy agents, and suffer increased toxicity from these agents.

 Cancer cachexia is not difficult to identify.
 In North Central Cancer Treatment Group research trials involving more than 2,500 patients, simple criteria for anorexia/cachexia have been used:

 • A 5-lb weight loss in the preceding 2 months and/or an estimated daily caloric intake of less than 20 calories/kg